leoloso/graphql-by-pop.com/docs/operational/nested-mutations.md

 - once under the `Root` type
 - once under the specific type

-For instance:
+For instance, these fields can be considered a "duplicate":

 - `Root.updatePost`
 - `Post.update`

-We can decide to keep both of them, or remove all the ones from the `Root` type, which are redundant.
+We can decide to keep both of them, or remove the ones from the `Root` type, which are redundant.

 ## Validating mutations via the operation type